Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Introduction

-In practice, the efficiency of a variational quantum algorithm (VQA) depends on the expressibility of the quantum ansatz used to describe the wavefunction of the system under study.
-So far, this question has been extensively investigated in the case of qubit-based quantum circuits.
-Examples are the unitary coupled-cluster ansatz~\cite{romero2021variational} introduced for electronic structure problems, adaptive methods designed to produce expressive ansatze at lower complexity cost~\cite{grimsley2018adapt,tang2021qubit}, and different strategies to solve condensed matter models with strong quantum correlation~\cite{cade2020strategies,montanaro2020compressed}.
-The great majority of these works has been essentially devoted to the case of many-fermion systems.
-In contrast, little attention has been paid to the capability of current devices to produce interesting ansatze for the study of strongly interacting many-boson systems.
-While state-of-the-art methods such as quantum Monte-Carlo simulations have proved effective on classical computers~\cite{masaki2019quantum,krauth1996quantum,del2010interacting,purwanto2004quantum,pollet2013review, bogner2019variational,lkacki2016locating,kawaki2017phase,dogra2016phase,lv2014two,rossi2009exact}, there is still a growing interest in conducting quantum experiments to treat many-boson systems, for instance based on superconducting circuits \cite{wilkinson2020superconducting,Roushan2017spectroscopy,hacohen2015cooling,deng2016superconducting} or photonic quantum devices~\cite{huh2015boson,huh2017vibronic,sparrow2018simulating,quesada2019franck,jahangiri2020quantum,kalajdzievski2018continuous,zhong2020quantum}, essentially used as analog quantum simulators.
+{ In practice, the success of a VQA in encoding a many-body wavefunction depends on the properties of the associated quantum circuit, or ``ansatz'', that is used.
+Ideally, to satisfy the needs and limitations of the NISQ era, an ansatz should be expressive (i.e.~for example, having the ability to generate accurate ground-state wavefunctions or energies), resource efficient (i.e.~involving as few gates/layers as possible) and trainable (i.e.~inducing optimization landscapes amenable to classical optimization algorithms).
+In the case of qubit-based quantum circuits, the above properties of ansatze for VQAs have been studied extensively: examples are the unitary coupled-cluster ansatz~\cite{romero2021variational} introduced for electronic structure problems, adaptive methods designed to produce expressive ansatze at lower complexity cost~\cite{grimsley2019adaptive,tang2019qubit}, and different strategies to solve condensed matter models with strong quantum correlation~\cite{cade2020strategies,montanaro2020compressed}.
+The great majority of these works has been essentially devoted to the case of many-fermion systems. } {In contrast, little attention has been paid to study the potential of current devices to produce interesting ansatze for the study of strongly interacting many-boson systems.
+On the classical computing side, state-of-the-art methods such as quantum Monte-Carlo (QMC) simulations have proven to be effective~\cite{masaki2019quantum,krauth1996quantum,del2010interacting,purwanto2004quantum,pollet2013review, bogner2019variational,lkacki2016locating,kawaki2017phase,dogra2016phase,lv2014two,rossi2009exact}, as they do not suffer from the infamous sign problem of fermionic systems.
+However, QMC is usually restricted to ground-state calculations, although extensions to molecular properties~\cite{assaraf2000computing,filippi2000correlated,sorella2010algorithmic,assaraf2003zero,chiesa2005accurate} and excited states~\cite{ceperley1988calculation,zimmerman2009excited,williamson1998diffusion,grimes1986quantum,feldt2020excited} have been developed.
+The rise of quantum computing can open alternative routes to ground-state calculations (and beyond) for many-boson systems, for instance based on superconducting circuits~\cite{gangat2013deterministic,wilkinson2020superconducting,Roushan2017spectroscopy,hacohen2015cooling,deng2016superconducting}, cold-atom lattices~\cite{Cotler2019Quant,kyriienko2020quantum} or photonic quantum devices~\cite{huh2015boson,huh2017vibronic,sparrow2018simulating,quesada2019franck,jahangiri2020quantum,jahangiri2021quantum,kalajdzievski2018continuous,zhong2020quantum} (such as Gaussian boson sampling experiments~\cite{huh2015boson,huh2017vibronic,jahangiri2020quantum,jahangiri2021quantum}), essentially used as analog quantum simulators.
+Indeed, many extensions of VQAs have been proposed recently to compute molecular and excited-state properties~\cite{kassal2009quantum,obrien2019calculating,mitarai2020theory,parrish2019hybrid,sokolov2020microcanonical,mcclean2017hybrid,ollitrault2019quantum,nakanishi2019subspace,ibe2020calculating,lee2018generalized,higgott2019variational,jones2019variational,jouzdani2019method,parrish2019quantum,bauman2019quantum,motta2020determining,zhang2020variational,yalouz2021state}, and one can expect similar developments for many-boson systems in the near future.}